ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 # Member Manager

+[TOC=2-3]

+## Members Listing

 **Control Panel Location: `Members`**

-This page is used both to search and to browse through active members within your ExpressionEngine installation.
-Also, you can filter the members by member role and search members.
+This page is used both to search and to browse through members within your ExpressionEngine installation.

-This page also allows you to do the following:

-[TOC=2-3]

 ![Member Manager Control Panel Page](_images/cp-members.png)

+Filters and search input can be used to narrow down the list of members displayed.

+The set of columns displayed can be customized using "Columns" dropdown.
+By default, the following columns are shown: Member ID, Name (which is composed out of avatar, username and screen name), Email, Roles, Join Date,Last Visit Date.
+Also each member row has "Actions" buttons that contains links to some common actions and a checkbox that allows performing bulk actions on selected members.
+When "Pending" is selected in Role filter, the options in bulk action dropdown are "Approve" and "Decline", otherwise "Remove" is the only option.

+In the Roles column all roles assigned to member are shown.
+When multiple roles are assigned, the primary role wouild have an indicator.
+If the member is pending, the columns does not say "Pending", but instead shows the role to which the member would be assigned once approved (with pending indicator) and a button to approve.

 ## Member Roles

-**Control Panel Location: `Members > Member Roles`**
+**Control Panel Location: `Members > Roles`**

 The _Member Roles_ area of the Control Panel permits you to manage your Member Roles.
 The member roles can be sorted by ID, Role Name, and Status.